-Digression on the Purported Coins of Candragupta I
+Digression on the purported coins of Candragupta I

-In analyzing this dataset of coins, it is important to be clear on how they are attributed.
+In analysing this dataset of coins, it is important to be clear on how they are attributed.
 Since the attribution of the coins is debated, I feel it is necessary for me to justify my attribution choices.
 In this section, I will take up the question of why I will not assign any coins to Candragupta I.

-Whether or not Candragupta I issued coins is a question that has been debated for well over a century, with one school of thought assigning the so-called "King & Queen" type, illustrated in Figure 1, to Candragupta I, and another view, initially proposed by John Allan, assigning the type to Samudragupta.
-Since the coin identifies the two figures on the obverse as Candragupta and Kumāradevi, the Licchāvī princess, and since we know that Candragupta I indeed married Kumāradevi, it would seem obvious that Candragupta I must have issued the coins are Archer type coins of the so-called "Nameless" king, which I have argued are also Hun issues (see Pankaj Tandon: "Attribution of the Nameless Coins of the Archer Type," The Numismatic Chronicle, 178 (2018), pp. 247-268).
+Whether or not Candragupta I issued coins is a question that has been debated for well over a century, with one school of thought assigning the so-called 'King and Queen' type, illustrated in Figure 1, to Candragupta I, and another view, initially proposed by John Allan, assigning the type to Samudragupta (c.350-76).
+Since the coin identifies the two figures on the obverse as Candragupta and Kumāradevi, the Licchāvī princess, and since we know that Candragupta I married Kumāradevi, it would seem obvious that Candragupta I must have issued the coin.
+Allan, however, argued that he did not.
+Instead, he claimed that it was issued by his son Samudragupta in honour of his parents.
+A full review and analysis of this debate is beyond the scope of this paper, so I will only outline why I believe that the attribution to Samudragupta is the correct one.